premchander-revature/interviewquestions/.NET FULL STACK/ADO.net.md

 ---

-11. Which are the different layers of ADO.NET?
+11. What are the different layers of ADO.NET?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)